jsdom/jsdom/README.md

 * Scripts, via `<script>`, but only if `runScripts: "dangerously"` is also set
 * Images, via `<img>`, but only if the `canvas` (or `canvas-prebuilt`) npm package is also installed (see "Canvas Support" below)

-In the future we plan to offer more customization of resource loading via this option, but now the default and the `"usable"` option are the two modes offered.
+In the future we plan to offer more customization of resource loading via this option, but for now the default and the `"usable"` option are the two modes offered.

 ### Virtual consoles